 Derek Thomas was first elected as the Member of Parliament for the constituency of West Cornwall and the Isles of Scilly (St Ives) in the 2015 General Election, becoming the first Conservative MP for the area since 1997.
-To find out more about Derek's parliamentary work click here.
+He was re-elected as MP in 2019 with an increased majority.
+To find out more about Derek's previous parliamentary work click here.

-Derek has focused his work as an MP by developing the ‘What matters’ campaign series, which outlines five key areas of priority including: Brexit, health & social care, the environment, local growth and community.
+Derek focuses his work as an MP on six key areas of priority that he feels matter greatly - these central themes are set out here.
 Within these areas Derek has spearheaded local campaigns such as keeping Post Office services open, improving the bus network and securing infrastructure funding.
 Given West Cornwall’s stunning and rich environment, one of Derek’s top areas of focus is tackling climate change and protecting biodiversity and the environment.
-This includes the development of the ‘WR2020 Project’ a woodland recovery project which has the aim of planting 20,000 trees in West Cornwall by the end of 2020.
+This includes the development of the ‘WR2020 Project’ a woodland recovery project which had the aim of planting 20,000 trees in West Cornwall by the end of 2020.
 The project is set to improve air quality and create healthy environments for people to enjoy.
+In fact, he beat his own target and 20,591 trees were planted.

 Derek is able to maintain an up-to-date knowledge of key aspects of constituency life by meeting on a regular basis with NHS personnel, farmers, fishing representatives, teachers and pupils, care workers, small business owners, elected representatives, police and volunteer organisations.
 Derek also set up a parents and carers’ support group that meets quarterly.

-In Westminster, Derek works hard on behalf of his constituents, frequently putting forward debates such as Bank Holidays in 2020, World Health: 25-Year Environment Plan, Marriage in Government Policy, Taxes on small business, Safety of riders and horses on rural roads, community pharmacies, Fuel poverty and Food security.
-Compared to other MPs, Derek has an above average number of contributions to debates and written questions.
+During his time in parliament Derek has worked hard on behalf of the people of West Cornwall and the Isles of Scilly frequently putting forward debates such as Bank Holidays in 2020, the National Trust, World Health: 25-Year Environment Plan, Marriage in Government Policy, Taxes on small business, community pharmacies, Fuel poverty and Food security.
+Compared to other MPs, Derek had an above average number of contributions to debates and written questions.

 Derek supports a number of charity initiatives.
-Before becoming an MP, he was a development manager at Mustard Seed, a charity helping vulnerable adults.
-More recently Derek has joined Penwith Rotary Club and become a trustee of the Sport Cornwall Foundation, a new foundation seeking to seize sporting opportunities and getting more people into sport.
-Derek is a key supporter of Brain Tumour Research and, as well as chairing the Brain Tumour APPG in Westminster, he organises and takes part in the annual Great Western Dog Walk, which for the past couple of years has raised funds for brain tumour charities.
+Before becoming an MP, he was a development manager at Mustard Seed, a Helston-based charity helping vulnerable adults.
+More recently Derek has joined Penwith Rotary Club and become a trustee of the Sport Cornwall Foundation, which seeks to seize sporting opportunities and get more local people into sport.
+Derek is a key supporter of Brain Tumour Research and, as well as having been the Chair of the Brain Tumour APPG in Westminster, he organises and takes part in the annual Great Western Dog Walk, which for the past couple of years has raised funds for brain tumour charities.

 Derek lives in St Buryan with his wife Tamsin and their three young children.